top of page

 Books

-The Indispensability of Intuitions (Cambridge Elements in Epistemology), under contract, New York: Cambridge University Press
+The Indispensability of Intuitions (Cambridge Elements in Epistemology).
+2025.
+New York: Cambridge University Press <CUP site>

 Know How: Essays on Knowledge, Mind, and Action.
 2012.
 Co-edited with John Bengson.
 New York: Oxford University Press <OUP site>